MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 ### `settings`

 Specify the custom settings on the embedding pages.
-Including the non-UI settings of bot consumption page.
+Including the non-UI settings of agent consumption page.

 #### Required?